Tegacreatives/tapard/README.md

 On the backend the application uses MongoDB hosted on [MongoDB atlas](https://www.mongodb.com/atlas/database) as the database and prisma as the ORM and for querying of data.
 For user authentication, I've decided to go with [Next-Auth](https://next-auth.js.org/) enabling sign-in with google or using email and password credentials.
 For apartment booking, I've integrated [paystack](https://paystack.com/) as a secure means for payment, a user can pay with card or bank transfer.
 The application is hosted on vercel.
+I used cypress for e2e testing to spped up application testing and make sure it works as expected.

 View live project on [tapard.vercel.app](https://tapard.vercel.app/)